United Petroleum

 United Petroleum is an Australian petrol retailer and importer.
+It was established in 1993 and, as of October 2020, has over 450 petrol stations in Australia.
+The company also owns Pie Face, a pie outlet it acquired in 2017 and subsequently rolled out to many of its service stations.

+History

-Its origins can be traced back to 1981, when United's directors commenced operating service stations under the Astron banner in Victoria.
+United Petroleum's origins date back to 1981, when United's owners Avi Silver and Eddie Hirsch commenced operating service stations under the Astron banner in Victoria.
 Astron was closely associated with Esso.
 By 1990, the company had opened 23 new sites throughout Victoria.

 United Petroleum was established in 1993, with the opening of a chain of service stations/convenience stores in South Australia.
-It expanded operations into Victoria, and over the next two years built networks in the Australian Capital Territory, New South Wales and Queensland.
+It expanded operations in Victoria, and over the next two years built networks in the Australian Capital Territory, New South Wales and Queensland.
 It later expanded into the Northern Territory, Tasmania and Western Australia.

 In the mid 2000s, it acquired fuel import terminals in New South Wales, Northern Territory, Tasmania and Victoria.
+In 2011, United purchased an ethanol biorefinery in Dalby, Queensland.

+In September 2015, ABC News after interviewing United Petroleum franchisees reported that staff at some locations were being underpaid.
+United rejected the allegations, saying "If any Franchisee is not paying award wages then the Franchisee would be clearly in breach of their Franchise Agreement with United".
+The Fair Work Ombudsman launched an investigation resulting in raids on 12 locations in 2017.
+The FWO found payroll compliance issues at five of the locations and a total of 46 employees were underpaid.
+Two locations entered enforceable undertakings with the regulator, two locations were issued compliance notices and three were issued letters of caution.

 In September 2016, United Petroleum filed documents with the Australian Securities & Investments Commission to list the company on the Australian Securities Exchange.
 However the listing did not proceed, with United becoming involved in a legal dispute with advisors Herbert Smith Freehills.
+The case was dismissed in June 2018 with United ordered to pay HSF unpaid legal fees plus interest.

 In April 2017, United Petroleum acquired Pie Face from receivership for an undisclosed sum.
+It subsequently sold Pie Face products at many of its United locations.

 In 2021 a number of former franchisees sued the company for allegedly unfair termination.

+In December 2022, United was fined $75,000 for dumping soil from a demolished petrol station site near the Noosa River in 2013.